 Meet the advocates below:

-Elizabeth Clark is the advocate for Municipal (misdemeanor) Court.
-She has been with the VOCA Program for 10 years, starting as an intern in 2007 and progressing to a full time advocate in 2008.
-Elizabeth has over 20 years’ experience working with Law Enforcement, including being a dispatcher for 11 years throughout Franklin County.
-She is continuing her education at Clark State University to attain her Associates Degree in Social Work.
-Elizabeth works closely with victims of domestic violence and promotes awareness through the Union County Walk-A-Mile-In-Her-Shoes Event.
-Elizabeth Clark can be contacted directly at 937-645-4161 or firstname.lastname@example.org.
+Elizabeth Clark is the advocate for Marysville Municipal Court.
+She has been with the VOCA Program since 2007, beginning as a volunteer and progressing to a full time position as an advocate in 2008.
+Elizabeth has over 20 years’ experience working with Law Enforcement, including being a 911 dispatcher for 11 years in Franklin County.
+She is continuing her education with a local University to attain her Associates Degree in Social Work and attends ongoing specialized trainings throughout the year to better assist her clients.
+Elizabeth works closely with victims of all crimes, with a specific focus on domestic violence.
+She is part of the the Sexual Assault Team of Union County and works to promote awareness through the Union County Walk-A-Mile-In-Her-Shoes Event.
+Elizabeth Clark can be contacted directly at 937-645-4161 or email@example.com .

 Cory Hamilton is the advocate for Common Pleas (felony) Court.
-She has been a full time advocate for 6 years in Union County and previously interned with the Victims Assistance Program of Delaware County for 1 year.
-Cory has a Bachelor of Political Science degree from The Ohio State University and attends various trainings throughout the year to continually enhance her response to victim’s needs.
+She has been a full time advocate for 4 years in Union County and interned with the Victims Assistance Program of Delaware County for 1 year.
+Cory has a Bachelor of Political Science Degree from The Ohio State University and attends various trainings throughout the year to continually enhance her response to victim’s needs.
 Cory is also the TRIAD/S.A.L.T.
-Council Coordinator, acting as liaison between senior citizens and local officials to address elder abuse, financial fraud and crime concerns.
-Cory Hamilton can be contacted directly at 937-645-4168 or email@example.com.
+Council Coordinator , acting as liaison between senior citizens and local officials to address elder abuse, financial fraud and crime concerns.
+Cory Hamilton can be contacted directly at 937-645-4168 or email@example.com .